 The Cornerstone Judgment raises important questions for Christian organisations, such as Edward Connor Solicitors, who are seeking to conduct themselves in accordance with their beliefs, whilst obeying the law prohibiting unlawful discrimination.

 The full judgment can be read here.
 It is lengthy and we have written this article to clarify the key issues and principles, to help those committed to their mission and to honouring the law.
 The following is a simplified version of the full facts and circumstances to aid this purpose.

 Cornerstone is an organisation with a Christian ethos.
 It exists to help and support Christians seeking to foster children (“carers”).
 Its services are only provided to Christians (specifically described as evangelical Christians).
-Pursuant to its Christian ethos and beliefs, it required carers to refrain from homosexual behavior.
+Pursuant to its Christian ethos and beliefs, it required carers to refrain from homosexual behaviour.
 The Charity Commission had accepted this position as part of Cornerstone’s charitable objects.

 The issue before the Court was an Ofsted report that required Cornerstone to amend its policy regarding who could be a carer.
 Ofsted accepted that Cornerstone was permitted under the Equality Act 2010 to only have Christians as carers (and their argument that it was nevertheless a breach of the Human Rights Act was rejected by the Judge).
 Ofsted did not accept that Cornerstone could require carers to refrain from homosexual behaviour – taking the position that this was unlawful discrimination on the grounds of sexual orientation.

 - Cornerstone’s documents (including their charitable objects) were clear that to be an evangelical Christian required a person to refrain from homosexual behaviour.

 - The Judge was not persuaded from the evidence that homosexual behaviour took someone outside being an evangelical Christian.